2-Day Athens Itinerary

 Over 2 days in Athens?

-If you are staying in Athens for over two days, we suggest you explore the charming natural port Piraeus, and other attractive museums like Benaki and the Museum of Cycladic Art.
+If you're staying in Athens for over two days, we suggest you explore the charming natural port of Piraeus and other attractive museums like Benaki and the Museum of Cycladic Art.
 Kerameikos, an ancient cemetery is also worth exploring.

-If you prefer to visit the neighboring towns, Greece is packed with stunning areas.
+If you prefer to visit the neighbouring towns, Greece is packed with stunning areas.
 Check out these popular day trips from Athens during your stay: